Image

 You only need to believe in your own creative self and your dream to begin.

 You’ll need two hours for our class time, and 5-10 minutes a day on your own, plus whatever time you want to spend checking into the online community.
-If you can or want to carve out more time, that’s great, and if you miss some days, that’s fine, too (we’re not aiming for perfection here, remember?).
+If you can or want to carve out more time, that’s great, and if you miss some days, that’s fine, too (you’re not aiming for perfection here, remember?).

 You can expect to meet new friends—and accomplices—in the fight against cultural perfectionism, and allies as you reclaim your true self.